Sri Trang (SET: STA) Announces Delivery Of EUDR Rubber To Customers

 Sri Trang Agro-Industry PCL (SET: STA), the world's leading and largest integrated natural rubber business operator and Thailand's largest rubber glove manufacturer, began delivery EUDR rubber in May this year to several major branded tire manufacturers in Europe, South Korea, China and other countries, reinforcing the Company's readiness to support the European measures to trace back the origin of natural rubber – the procedures are expected to come into force by the end of this year.
 Similar measures are also set to be implemented by countries in other regions around the world in the near future.

 Currently, the Company is fully ready to export all types of EUDR rubber, such as latex concentrates, rubber blocks, rubber sheets, etc., This readiness results from ongoing preparations to support these measures.
 More importantly, the database management system has been developed in collaboration with farmers and rubber dealers to identify land designated for rubber plantations.
 This system inputs data into the“Sri Trang Friends of Farmers” application allowing 100-percent traceability of rubber sources.
-Additionally, the launch of“Global Platform for Sustainable Natural Rubber” enables direct tracing of produce back to its origins.
+Additionally, the launch of“Traceable Natural Rubber (GPS)” enables direct tracing of produce back to its origins.
 These initiatives demonstrate the Company's full readiness to comply with the EUDR requirements from Europe, as well as from other regions in the near future for full traceability of the sources of natural rubber.

 Released by Public Relations Dept., MT Multimedia Co., Ltd. for Sri Trang Agro-Industry PLC